 Vitamin D is found primarily in two forms, D2 and D3.
 Vitamin D2 (ergocalciferol) is present in certain foods such as salmon, tuna, and mackerel.
 Smaller quantities are present in beef liver, cheese, and egg yolks.
 Many countries fortify natural milk with vitamin D. This is a practice implemented to decrease the prevalence of rickets and osteomalacia.
 Vitamin D3 (cholecalciferol) is synthesized in the skin after exposure to sunlight, hence its nickname the "sunshine vitamin."

 Sources of Vitamin E

 The predominant form of vitamin E is a-tocopherol.
-However other tocopherols and tocotrienols are also present in the circulation such as the alpha, gamma, beta, and delta forms.
+However, other tocopherols and tocotrienols are also present in circulation, such as the alpha, gamma, beta, and delta forms.
 Naturally occurring sources of vitamin E include vegetable oils, seeds, nuts, and whole grains.